helenclx/Frontend-Mentor-Challenges/faq-accordion-card/README.md

 </details>
 ```

 The most challenging part of this challenge is positioning the images.
-After a lot of research, I settled for creating a pseudo-element with the `::before` selector in CSS, setting the images as background images, and then using multiple CSS properties to position the images.
+After a lot of research, I settled for creating a pseudo-element with the `::before` selector in CSS.

 I got to practice using CSS's `transform` property to rotate an image, by making the arrow image rotate 180 degrees when opening a question's answer, and the `animation` property to animate the content of the accordion when it is opened.